 Cervical cancer treatments

 Billote caught her cancer early and wanted to preserve the option to have children.
 So in her surgery, Dr. McCann removed Billote’s cervix and reconnected her uterus to her vagina.
 Dr. McCann also removed her pelvic lymph nodes.

 Billote did not need chemotherapy, which is prescribed along with surgery in more advanced cases.

 Preventing HPV with a vaccine helps prevent cervical cancer

 “Cervical cancer is caused by the HPV virus,” Dr. McCann said.
 “It’s the third most frequent gynecological cancer in the U.S. and the second most frequent cause of cancer death in women worldwide.
 Cervical cancer is prevented by HPV vaccination and routine cervical screenings and Pap smears.”

-The HPV virus is the most common sexually transmitted infection, said Dr. Erin Mankus, a gynecologist/obstetrician at University Health System and assistant professor with UT Health San Antonio.
+The HPV virus is the most common sexually transmitted infection, said Dr. Erin Mankus, a gynecologist/obstetrician at University Health and assistant professor with UT Health San Antonio.
 Dr. Mankus said 14 million people in the United States contract HPV every year.

 Many people will clear the virus with few or no symptoms, but it’s estimated that it causes nearly 35,000 cases of cancer in men and women annually – including cervical, throat, penile and anal cancers.

 Dr. Mankus gives her patients cervical screenings at their well woman checkups.
 She has a lot of conversations with them about the HPV vaccine.